CBTMLDU/simpli/docs/index.md

-# 0. Simulating Life in GROMACS
+# 0. Simulating Bits and Pieces of Life in GROMACS

 Let me start with an uncomfortable question: how much molecular dynamics work ever reaches a patient?